Exercises

 minGSSize = 30,

-universe=NK_vs_Th$symbol) # may bug with barplot below if universe is added, depending on version
+universe=NK_vs_Th$symbol) # may bug with barplot below if added, depending on version

 View(GO_enrich@result)